cunicu/cunicu/docs/configuration.md

     # cryptography to be mixed into the already existing
     # public-key cryptography, for post-quantum resistance.
     preshared_key: zu86NBVsWOU3cx4UKOQ6MgNj3gv8GXsV9ATzSemdqlI=

+    # A preshared passphrase which is used to derive a preshared key.
+    # cunīcu is using Argon2id as the key derivation function.
+    preshared_key_passphrase:

     # An endpoint IP or hostname, followed by a colon,
     # and then a port number.
 This endpoint will be updated